NickSuwyn/Archgen2/README.md

 ```

 Notice that the first line is the address where the generated code will be stored, so this static file will be stored at the project root directory and will be named *entity-module.js*.
-The next line starts a loop that iterates over each entity, interpolates the entity name with the first letter capitalized, and then interpolates each entity name in the require path.
+Then we open an interpolation block and start a loop that iterates over each entity, interpolates the entity name with the first letter capitalized, and then interpolates each entity name in the require path.
 If a user where to run a descriptor.json file, that contained 20 entities, against this archetype, it would create that line for each of the 20 entities.

 Now let's take a look at the class file: